NuGet/docs.microsoft.com-nuget/docs/nuget-org/scoped-api-keys.md

 # Scoped API keys

-To make NuGet a more secure environment for package distribution, you can take control of the API keys that you use to push packages.
+To make NuGet a more secure environment for package distribution, you can take control of the API keys by adding scopes.

-## Feature summary

 The ability to provide scope to your API keys give you better control on your APIs.
 You can: